 - Dr. James L. Gaddy was diagnosed with malignant mesothelioma after being exposed to asbestos while working at Ethyl Corporation, a chemical plant.
 Though he did not work directly with the material, he worked in two areas of the plant where asbestos was used: one contained hundreds of feet of asbestos insulation, and the other was close to where sodium cells insulated with asbestos were maintained.
 A jury hearing the claim filed by his family awarded them $7.5 million.

 - A man who worked at a Durez chemical plant during the summers of 1974 and 1976 filed a claim against several companies, including Hedman Resources Limited.
-They blamed an asbestos fiber the company provided to his employer for his malignant mesothelioma.
+They blamed an asbestos fiber that the company provided to his employer for his malignant mesothelioma.
 The victim and his wife were awarded $2 million in past pain and suffering and future pain and suffering.

 - The family of a man who died of malignant mesothelioma was awarded $14 million by a jury that heard of his 9-year exposure to asbestos at the Celanese Corporation.
 Dennis Seay worked for the company from 1971 to 1980, maintaining and repairing machinery that was contaminated with asbestos.
-Though the company appealed the verdict on multiple grounds, courts upheld the jury’s verdict.
+Though the company appealed the verdict on multiple grounds, the courts upheld the jury’s verdict.

 - Dow Chemical and Alcoa Aluminum were ordered to pay $9 million to the family of a chemical plant worker who had worked for both companies.